a24z-ai/principal.md/README.md

 # Principal MD MCP Server

-A standalone MCP (Model Context Protocol) server that enables AI assistants to display and manipulate markdown content in VS Code through the PrincipalMD extension.
+A standalone MCP (Model Context Protocol) server that enables AI assistants to display and manipulate markdown content in VS Code through the Memory Palace extension.

 ## Features